javaDAW 4.6.1 (build 1-11-2014) is available.

-- Download the files and put the 2 dll' s in the root of the folder.
+- Download the files and put the 2 dll' s in the root of the folder or the System32 directory.

 - The application will check if ASIO and dll' s are available.

-- Put the midi and wav files in the directories under /$user/javadaw/wav and /midi.
+- Put the directories in the resources.rar under /$user/javadaw/Resources.

 - If you don' t have ASIO, download ASIO4ALL (this is a free ASIO driver that works fine with your native audio card).

-- Start javaDAW by double clicking the .exe of .jar file.
+- Start javaDAW by double clicking the .exe or the app.